A Guide To Pondicherry - Pastel Colours and Pastries

 As you leave the lighthouse, make sure you cross over the road to take a look at the small Sri Vedavaneswarar Temple dedicated to Lord Shiva.
 There is also some colourful street art on the main road back to town, just opposite the entrance to the stadium.

-Bharathi Park Puducherry
+Relax in Bharathi Park Puducherry

 The Bharathi Park sits on a quiet street just behind the beachfront.
 The park is full of trees, grass lawns, sculptures and a large neo-classical arched building in the centre.